k1k9/Top100BooksCollector/README.md

 # Top 100 books collector

 ## How it works?
-Script connect to *http://lubimyczytac.pl/ksiazki/popularne/* and grab each data in div *book* next connect to database and send before grabbed data via **PyMySQL**
+Script connect to *http://lubimyczytac.pl/ksiazki/popularne/* and grab each data in div *book* next connect to database and send previously downloaded data via **PyMySQL**

 ## Running
 To run script you must have installed: